Intro to Integrated Reasoning

 Summary

-• Introduced in 2012, Integrated Reasoning is unique to the GMAT, designed to assess skills demanded by business schools and industries.
+- Introduced in 2012, Integrated Reasoning is unique to the GMAT, emphasizing the analysis of mixed data types to reflect the demands of modern business environments.

 Chapters